ra100/fsfilm-iot/OuttatimersController/.kilocode/rules/memory-bank/architecture.md

 ## System Architecture

-The Outtatimers Controller is a standalone IoT device built on the ESP8266 microcontroller, designed to control LED lighting effects through physical buttons and display them on a linear LED strip using the first 9 LEDs.
+The Outtatimers Controller is a standalone IoT device built on the ESP32-C6 microcontroller, designed to control LED lighting effects through physical buttons and display them on a linear LED strip using the first 9 LEDs.

 ## Hardware Architecture

-- **Microcontroller**: ESP8266 (Wemos D1 board) for Wi-Fi capability and processing
+- **Microcontroller**: ESP32-C6 (Seeed Xiao ESP32-C6 board) for Wi-Fi 6 capability and processing
-- **LED Array**: Standard LED strip using first 9 LEDs (D2 pin) for linear effect display
+- **LED Array**: Standard LED strip using first 9 LEDs (D4 pin) for linear effect display
 - **Input Devices**: Two physical buttons on D5 (effect cycling) and D6 (intensity modification) for effect selection and control
 - **Power Management**: USB or battery power for standalone operation

 ## Software Architecture

-- **Framework**: Arduino framework for embedded C++ development
+- **Framework**: ESP-IDF framework for production-ready embedded applications
-- **Build System**: PlatformIO for project management and compilation
+- **Build System**: PlatformIO with ESP-IDF support for project management and compilation
-- **LED Library**: FastLED for advanced NeoPixel control and effects
+- **LED Library**: FastLED for advanced NeoPixel control and effects (ESP-IDF compatible)
 - **Structure**: Modular C++ classes for effects, input handling, and LED management

 ## Key Components